School of Life Sciences Undergraduate Scholarships

 - Write your personal statement.
 In 300-500 words, please describe your interests, accomplishments, and pursuits.
 You may wish to discuss what influenced your choice of major, the contributions you’ve made to organizations or communities, and/or your academic or career plans.
 A complete statement will demonstrate your current strengths and future potential.

 Note: Any amount listed is strictly an estimate.
 You must be logged in to your MyASU account to view the scholarship information.

-Applications: Applications for the 2018-19 academic year are now open.
+Applications: Applications for the 2021-22 academic year are now OPEN.

 Private scholarships that do not specify U.S. citizenship or lawful presence in the scholarship eligibility criteria, or that do not require a social security number to apply, may be available to students regardless of their immigration status.
 Review each scholarship's eligibility requirements.

 - Search for private scholarships via ASU's scholarship site

 - Complete the ASU General Scholarship Application by February 1, as many private donors require this application